colouring-cities/colouring-core/docs/setup-dev-environment-silicon-mac.md

 ### :eyes: Viewing the application

-The site can then be viewed on http://localhost:3000 on the host computer.
+The site can then be viewed on http://localhost:3000 in the browser on the host computer.

 Finally to quit the application type `Ctrl-C`.